Krol22/kavalid.js/README.md

 # VaidatorJS

-Simple library for validating forms with HTML5 validations.
+Simple library for validating forms with HTML5 validators.
 Now supports also custom validation rules.

 Dependencies: **none**,

 Usage:

-* install download directly from github
+* install it by downloading directly from github

 * html